wTNTw/susfs4ksu/README.md

 ## Build sus_su userspace tool (Deprecated) ##
 **--Important Notes--**
-- sus_su userspace tool is now deprecated, as newer xiaomi devices are found to have a root detection service running which is named "mrmd" and it is spawned by init process, and since sus_su mounted by overlayfs can't be umounted for process spawned by init process, so it will get detected unless there is a better umount scheme for init spawned process.
+- sus_su userspace tool is now deprecated, as newer xiaomi devices are found to have a root detection service running which is named "mrmd" and it is spawned by init process, 和 since sus_su mounted by overlayfs can't be umounted for process spawned by init process, so it will get detected unless there is a better umount scheme for init spawned process.

 **--Instruction for 1st mode (Deprecated)--**
 - sus_su userspace tool is an executable aimed to get a root shell by sending a request to a susfs fifo driver, this is exclusive for **"kprobe hook enabled KSU"** only, **DO NOT** use it if your KernelSU has kprobe **disabled**.